A legal challenge to the state's restrictions on medication abortion may be close to resolution. But is that a good thing for the women in Wisconsin?

 The ruling prevents extreme restrictions on the use of abortion-inducing medication from taking effect while a lawsuit challenging their constitutionality moves forward.

 “The abortion pill is safe, effective, and legal.
 So why is the FDA keeping it locked away from women who need it?”

-Get the facts, direct to your inbox.
-Subscribe to our daily or weekly digest.
+Get the facts, direct to your inbox, with our daily or weekly digest.